-Upon the recommendation of the departmental Director of Graduate Studies, a doctoral advisory committee is appointed by the Dean of the Graduate College.
-This committee consists of members of the graduate faculty (at least one from each of the examination fields), including the student's major advisor, who acts as a chairperson and must have status as a graduate faculty member with doctoral chairing privileges.
-An additional member of the committee must be a graduate faculty member from outside the department.
-The purpose of this committee is to develop a Plan of Study which will give direction to students' preparation for their qualifying examinations and supervise their dissertations.
+Upon the recommendation of the departmental Director of Graduate Studies, a PhD advisory committee of no fewer than four voting members will be appointed by the Dean of the Graduate College.
+This committee consists of members of the OSU Graduate Faculty (at least one from each of the examination fields and one from outside the History Department), including the student's major advisor, who acts as a chairperson and must have PhD chairing privileges.